 Get active

-• Wichita Ice Center, 0.8 miles west of the arena, has $2 Tuesdays public skating sessions and offers affordable rates the rest of the week, too.
-Bring your own skates or rent them for $3.
+• Wichita Ice Center, less than a mile west of the arena, has $2 Tuesday evening public skating sessions and offers affordable rates the rest of the week, too.
+Bring your own skates or rent them for $5.

 • Take a walk and learn about people and places of the area and Kansas using walking paths in Downtown Wichita or by exploring one of our nearby districts.
 One mile to the northwest of the arena is the Historic Delano District, a half-mile to the northeast is the Old Town District and about three-quarters of a mile northeast is the start of the Douglas Design District.
 The Wichita Public Library has created three historic walking tour routes that you can follow with an app, and you’ll also see signage downtown for walking loop routes themed around arts, sports and culture.